-During the quarter ended May 31, 2017, Pizza Hut Casual Dining and Pizza Hut Home Service were combined and reported together as the Pizza Hut reportable segment.
+During the second quarter of 2017, Pizza Hut Casual Dining and Pizza Hut Home Service were combined and reported together as the Pizza Hut reportable segment.
 As a result, the Company has two reportable segments: KFC, which remains unchanged, and Pizza Hut.
 Our remaining operating segments, including the operations of East Dawning, Little Sheep, Taco Bell and Daojia, are combined and referred to as All Other Segments, as those operating segments are insignificant both individually and in the aggregate.
+As COFFii & JOY is a concept recently developed in 2018, the financial results of COFFii & JOY were not regularly reviewed by the Company's chief operating decision maker, and COFFii & JOY did not represent an operating segment.
 Segment financial information for prior years has been recast to align with this change in segment reporting.
 There was no impact to the consolidated and combined financial statements of the Company as a result of this change.
 Additional details on our reportable operating segments are included in Note 18.